Heading Out of Mt Gambier, South Australia - Cycling Across Australia

 Outlook from Nelson Caravan Park, Victoria

-With the pressure off we were more than happy to do fairly short distances to Warrnambool and our first stop was just 36 km away in Nelson.
-The ride down from Mt Gambier was quite nice.
-The headwind turned into a tailwind and whilst there were a couple of hills there was nothing too big.
+With the pressure off, we were more than happy to do pretty short distances to Warrnambool, and our first stop was just 36 km away in Nelson.
+The ride down from Mt Gambier was quite lovely.
+The headwind turned into a tailwind, and whilst there were a couple of hills, there was nothing too significant.
 The only drawback was the amount of logging trucks on the road.
-Locals kept telling us the numbers were nothing like it used to be but there were more enough to keep us on alert and we were only too happy to be doing a short ride.
+Locals kept telling us the numbers were nothing like they used to be, but there were more than enough to keep us on alert, and we were only too happy to be doing a short ride.

 Inlet at Nelson, Victoria, Cycling Across Australia